-The body of the SG is truly where it is a different beast than the Les Paul.
-It is much thinner with and cut away at the neck make this guitar much lighter.
+The body of the SG is truly where it is a different beast than Les Paul.
+It is much thinner and cut away at the neck making this guitar much lighter.
 It also doesn’t attach to the neck until the 22nd fret, giving it an extraordinarily long, somewhat unbalanced feel.

 Guitar players like Frank Zappa and Angus Young of AC/DC are notable SG players.

-The electronics is where you really see today’s technology shine, especially in the Epiphone Alnico Classic PRO 4-wire humbuckers in both bridge and neck positions.
-Both also come with a coil tapping system to really add versatility.
+The electronics are where you really see today’s technology shine, especially in the ESP Designed LH-150 humbuckers in both bridge and neck positions.
+Both also come with a coil-tapping system to really add versatility.

 Personally, we dig the cherry finish as well, but if it’s not your thing we understand.
-The original G -400 came with more classic wood grain, and if you’d like a slightly cheaper model the G – 310 may be right up your ally.
-If you want to know more about the differences check out this comparison.
+The original Viper came with more classic wood grain, and if you’d like a slightly cheaper model Epiphone G – 310 may be right up your alley.

 This guitar also stands out on the list because of the Bigsby vibrato arm, better known as a whammy bar.
 This particular model is a fixed position unit, meaning once it’s mounting in place it stays.
 That being said, it is extremely easy to use and the pressure needed to get the vibrato can be adjusted quite a bit.

 Often confused with an Acoustic-electric guitar, the two are not the same.
 The acoustic-electric is an acoustic guitar that has been modified with pickups, either from the manufacturer or owner.
 The Semi-Hollow (also known as a Semi-Acoustic), on the other hand, has both a soundbox and at least one pickup.